microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/reflectcheckinresponse-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get Microsoft Reflect check-in responses and read the properties and relationships of a [reflectCheckInResponse](../resources/reflectcheckinresponse.md) object .
+Read the properties and relationships of a [reflectCheckInResponse](../resources/reflectcheckinresponse.md) object.
+This methods gets the responses to a [Microsoft Reflect](https://reflect.microsoft.com/) check-in.

 ## Permissions